Case study • The Ultimate Money Bestie | Product Design

 DESIGN PROCESS: SETTING THE FOUNDATIONS

-Focusing on women's financial challenges and interactive behaviours, we defined User-Centric activities and tasks that guide them through different types of actions, ranging from educational steps, practical training, to interactive, goal-oriented tasks.
+Focusing on women's financial challenges and interactive behaviours, we defined engagement categories that guide users through different types of actions, ranging from educational steps, practical training, to interactive, goal-oriented tasks.

 Our team got together for a brainstorm session to define the app goals and main areas of user engagement.